-David Waters has over 12 years experience creating imaginative work ranging from boutique luxury branding to campaign graphics for national and international clients.
+Now working as a Creative Director, David has over 14 years experience ranging from boutique branding, campaigns, environments and experiences for national and international clients.

 Possessing a honed background of strategic thinking and application, with a strong underpinning of design detail and craft, DW has worked with inspiring people and influential organisations such as ActionAid, adidas, Eventim Apollo, Greenpeace, John Lewis, and the National Theatre.

 Creative Direction | Experiences | Brand